Accessibility statement

 Technical information about this website’s accessibility

-We are committed to making our website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+South West Yorkshire Partnership Teaching NHS Foundation Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, the non-compliances that we are aware of are listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to: the non-compliances and exemptions listed below.

 Non-accessible content